julen

 Abby Purple

-I bought my first new car in September 1996 - a blue-silver Honda Civic.
+I bought my first new car in September 1996 - a blue-silver Honda Civic I called Abby Normal (yes, based on Abbe Normal from Young Frankenstein).
 Three months later a teenager ran a red light and crashed into the driver-side door as I was making a left turn.
 After I stopped spinning, I heard "Oh no!
 Not again!"
 The first guy to get to my car couldn't believe I was alert, much less alive.
 I walked away with bruises and aches.
 When the car was declared totalled 3 months later (the twit got off with a 25 dollar fine and court costs!), I immediately went out and bought another Honda Civic.
 That one was purple - oh excuse me, "Deep Amethyst".
-It's groovy and well-deserved the name Abby Purple (a named based on Abbe Normal from Young Frankenstein); you could fit a marching band in that car.
-The Matrix I had after that car was tremendously disappointing.
-I wish they still made civic hatchbacks.
+That was a great car -- you could fit a marching band in that car.
+The Matrix I had after that car was tremendously disappointing in comparison, especially when the brakes suddenly stopped working while I was on the interstate.
+I went back to Hondas after that.